-Description: This routine perform

-This routine performs the initialization portion of the startup sequence.
-Initialization of the S1D13A04 evaluation board consists of several steps:

-- Program the ICD2061A clock generator

-- Set the initial state of the control

-- Set the LUT to its default value

-- Clear video memory

-All display memory and nearly every control register can or will be affected by the initialization.

-Any, or all, of the initialization steps may be bypassed according to values contained in the Flags parameter.
+Description: This routine performs the initialization portion of the startup sequence.
+Initialization of the S1D13A05 evaluation board consists of several steps: Program the ICD2061A clock generator Set the initial state of the control Set the LUT to its default value Clear video memory All display n ization. nemory and nearly every control register can or will be affected by the initial- • f the initialization steps may be bypassed according to values contained in the eter.
 This allows for conditional run-time changes to the initialization.

-Parameters:

-Flags contains initialization specific information.
-The default action of the HAL is to perform all initialization steps.
-Flags contain specific instructions for bypassing certain initialization steps.
-The values for Flags are:
+Parameters: Flags contains initialization specific information.
+The default action of the HAL is to pe form all initialization steps.
+Flags contain specific instructions for bypassing certain ini- tialization steps.
+The values for Flags are: fDONT_SET CLOCKS Setting this flag causes initialization to skip programming the ICD2061A clock generator.
+Normally the clock on the S1D13A05 is programmed to configured values during initialization. fDONT_INI T_REGS Bypass register initialization.
+Normally the initialization process sets the register values to a known state.
+Setting this flag bypasses this step. fDONT_INIT_LUT Bypass look-up tab T_LUT Bypass look-up table initialization. fDONT_CL EAR_MEM The final step of the initialization process is to clear video display memory.

-fDONT RESET

-The first step of the initialization process is to perform a software.
-Setting this flag bypasses the software reset.

-fDONT SET CLOCKS

-Setting this flag causes initialization to skip programming the ICD2061A clock generator.
-Normally the clock on the S5U13A04B00C is programmed to configured values during initialization.

-fDONT INIT REGS

-Bypass register initialization.
-Normally the init process sets the register values to a known state.
-Setting this flag bypasses this step.

-fDONT INIT LUT

-Bypass look-up table initialization.

-fDONT CLEAR MEM

-The final step of the initialization process is to clear video display memory.
 Setting this flag will bypass this step.

-Return Value:

-TRUE (non-zero) if the initialization was successful.

-FALSE (zero) if the HAL was unable to initialize the S1D13A04

-If additional error information is required call halGetLastError()
+Return Value: TRUE (non-zero) if the initialization was successful.
+FALSE (zero) if the HAL was unable to initialize the S1D13A05 If additional error information is required call halGetLastError()